YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 ---

 ## Investing the REIT fund
 In the [first article of this series]({{< ref "post/20200516-simplifying-my-portfolio-pt-1-questioning-the-small-cap-fund.md" >}}), we scrutinized the role of the small cap fund in my portfolio.
-We concluded that it doesn't belong in it, because of the dubious benefits of small cap stocks and the broker fees associated with additional funds in the portfolio.
+And we concluded that it isn't worth keeping, because of the questionable benefits of small cap stocks and the higher broker fees that come with having more funds in a portfolio.
 In this article, we are going to take a hard look at the REIT fund in my portfolio, *Amundi ETF FTSE EPRA NAREIT Global*[^1], which makes up 9% of my portfolio.

 {{< table "table-simplify-portfolio-reit" >}}
 | ETF                                                                                                 | Type        | Allocation